florestefano1975/ComfyUI-StabilityAI-Suite/README.md

 ## Image Core + Style Preset

-In the official version there is no option to set one of the available __styles__.
-In this fork the node has been updated: it contains a new true/false switch to activate styles, and the corresponding selector.
+In this fork the node **Image Core** has been updated: it contains a new true/false switch to activate styles, and the corresponding selector.

+**I submitted a change request in the original repository to implement the styles.
+The change was accepted, so find the settings for the styles in the official node as well.**

 ![Image Core + Style Preset](/images/image_core_style.png)